The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Researchers' success or failure could determine whether the virus becomes endemic, recurring in countries around the world year after year, or is ultimately checked.

-With the health of their citizens at stake, governments are investing enormous sums of money into vaccine research and development, and to prepare for manufacturing and distributing what will likely need to be hundreds of millions of doses necessary to keep infection at bay.
+With the health of their citizens at stake, governments are investing enormous sums of money into vaccine research and development, and to prepare to manufacture and distribute what will likely need to be hundreds of millions of doses necessary to keep infection at bay.

-In the U.S., the Trump administration has unveiled "Operation Warp Speed," so far pledging more than $8 billion in funding and support for seven candidates.
+In the U.S., the Trump administration has unveiled "Operation Warp Speed," so far pledging more than $11 billion in funding and support for seven candidates.
+Concerns have grown, however, that President Donald Trump, looking to boost his reelection prospects, will pressure the Food and Drug Administration to grant an early emergency authorization.

 "It's not like we can expect 7 billion doses the day after licensure so we can vaccinate the whole world," said Emory University vaccines expert Walter Orenstein.
 Yet, to truly curb circulation of the SARS-CoV-2 virus in humans, getting vaccines to nations wealthy and poor will be a vital mission.

-The next six to nine months should produce a flurry of data, early answers and fresh questions, making it difficult to keep track.
-Here's where things stand for twelve of the most advanced, most promising, or best funded vaccine candidates in the pipeline.
+Expect a flurry of data, new answers and likely fresh questions to come through the remainder of 2020.
+Here's where things stand for 13 of the most advanced, most promising or best funded vaccine candidates in the pipeline.

 One of the great allures of messenger RNA technology — an unproven approach that instructs cells to produce specific proteins — is that it can be used to make a vaccine much faster than traditional methods.
 Moderna's experimental coronavirus vaccine is proof.

-Moderna shares have climbed to all-time highs as the closely-watched program has progressed.
-But much still needs to go right.
-No mRNA vaccine has been proven to prevent disease, and none have been manufactured and distributed at scale, let alone during a pandemic.
+Much still needs to go right.
+No mRNA vaccine has been proven to prevent an infectious disease, and none have been manufactured and distributed at scale, let alone during a pandemic.
+Moderna's findings to date are encouraging, but don't guarantee success.

-Much as Moderna is the frontrunner in the U.S., China's CanSino Biologics appears to have progressed the furthest among the many Chinese groups researching coronavirus vaccines.
+Much as Moderna was the early frontrunner in the U.S., China's CanSino Biologics appeared to progress the quickest among the many Chinese groups researching coronavirus vaccines.

 Around the same time the first trial volunteer received Moderna's shot in Seattle, researchers 6,000 miles away in Wuhan, China were enrolling healthy adults into a Phase 1 study of CanSino's prototype.

-Results from that trial were recently published in a peer-reviewed medical journal, allowing CanSino and its Chinese government partners to claim the scientific distinction of being first to do so in the global vaccine race.
+In May, results from that trial were published in a peer-reviewed medical journal, allowing CanSino and its Chinese government partners to claim the scientific distinction of being first to do so in the global vaccine race.

-Data suggested inoculation spurred immune responses in the 108 participants treated, an encouraging first step.
-But it's not certain whether the vaccine's effects would actually be protective against infection, and side effects forced researchers to scrap the highest dose.
+Data suggested inoculation spurred immune responses in treated participants, an encouraging first step.
+The data didn't prove whether the vaccine's effects would actually be protective against infection, however, and side effects forced researchers to scrap the highest dose.

-CanSino's choice of vaccine design may also limit the shot's potential.
-Pre-existing immunity to the adenovirus, or viral vector, that CanSino uses to deliver its vaccine appeared to compromise its effectiveness.
+CanSino's choice of vaccine design may limit the shot's potential, though.
+Pre-existing immunity to the adenovirus, or viral vector, that CanSino uses to deliver its vaccine appears to compromise its effectiveness.

 Inovio looks to be an underdog in the race, having no big pharma partner and assembling only about $100 million in external funding.
 But it has moved swiftly, completing dosing in a 40-patient Phase 1 trial, from which it reported "positive results" on June 30.

 No detailed data were made available, however, making its claim hard to assess.
-A Phase 2/3 efficacy trial is expected to begin this summer.
+A Phase 2/3 efficacy trial is expected to begin in September.

 Its candidate uses DNA to coax cells to produce coronavirus proteins, thereby stimulating an immune response to protect against infection by the virus.
 To allow the DNA molecules to enter cells, Inovio uses a process called electroporation, a small electrical pulse that opens small pores in cells.